 Secondary glazing solutions are unique depending on the configuration of the existing windows.
 At The Sash Window Workshop we are able to offer both sliding and hinged secondary glazing systems to suit your individual requirements.

-Can I Double Glaze Existing Timber Sash Windows?
+Can I Double Glaze Existing Wooden Sliding Sash Windows?

 Our surveyor will conduct a thorough survey of the windows and doors in your property and will advise you if this product is suitable to meet you individual requirements.

-The service works by replacing the moving parts (the sashes) in the windows with double glazed sashes.
-Some of the benefits of double glazing existing timber sash windows include:
+The service works by replacing the moving parts (the sashes) in the windows with double glazed sliding sashes.
+Some of the benefits include:

 - Cheaper than complete replacement timber windows